 Full thickness corneal transplant

 Your entire cornea may need to be replaced if both the front and inner corneal layers are damaged.
 This is called penetrating keratoplasty (PK), or full thickness corneal transplant.
 Your diseased or damaged cornea is removed.
 Then the clear donor cornea is sewn into place.

 PK has a longer recovery period than other types of corneal transplants.
-Getting complete vision back after PK may take up to 1 year or longer.
+Getting complete vision back after PK may take up to one year or longer.